 Students may audit courses with the permission of the instructor.
 There are no extra charges for audited courses, and they are not listed on the transcript.
 Students may not register to take the course for credit after the stated date for Confirmation of Registration.

-Some courses are designated as limited enrollment in the course guide.
-The course guide provides details about restrictions.
+Some courses are designated as limited enrollment in the Tri-Co Course Guide.
+The Tri-Co Course Guide provides details about restrictions.
 If consent of the instructor is required, the student is responsible for securing permission.
 If course size is limited, the final course list is determined by lottery.
 Students who have preregistered are given preference for inclusion in the lottery, but only those present on the first day of class to sign a list circulated by the instructor are considered.

 Students who confirm their registration for five courses may drop one course through the third week of the semester.
 After the third week, students taking five courses are held to the same standards and calendars as students enrolled in four courses.